 - A minimum 3.00 GPA in prerequisite and cognate courses.
 A grade of C or better is required for all cognate and prerequisite courses.
 (GPA calculator)

 - Repeated only two (2) cognates, one time each, to be eligible for admission into nursing courses, including transfer credits.
 Must have a grade of C or better for required courses.

 - Achieved ATI TEAS score of 69% in Reading and a Composite score of 58.7%.
 All four sections of the ATI TEAS must be taken for the Composite score to be accurate.
-AHU re-test policy: Applicants may take the ATI TEAS three (3) times within 12 months and a minimum of 30 days in between attempts.
+See AHU ATI TEAS re-test policy

 - Attended a mandatory pre-nursing session and complete the NURS115 Introduction to Professional Nursing course, preferably the trimester preceding NURS225 Introduction to Health Assesment .

 Admission into all professional programs is competitive.
 Each program has a maximum number of students that can be admitted annually.
 Students meeting the admission requirements for a given program qualify to be considered for admission to that program.
 However, due to the competitive nature of each program’s admission process, meeting minimum admission requirements does not guarantee acceptance.
 Students may be given preferential consideration for admission to degree and certificate programs when they have successfully completed 12 college-level hours at AdventHealth University.